Fyffes Progress in Honduras

 Are there unions at Fyffes Honduran operations?

-SITRASURAGROH and SITRAMELEXA each have over 3,000 members comprised of temporary and permanent workers.
 These unions are affiliated with FESITRANH, a federal union organisation.

 In Honduras, it is the Ministry of Labour that determines which unions have legal recognition, and they have determined that STAS is not the legitimate union at our two melon operations.
 The unions at these operations are SITRAMELEXA and SITRASURAGROH.